 Probate means that there is a court case that deals with:

-• Deciding if a will is valid; and
+- Deciding if a will exists and is valid;

 In a probate case, an executor (if there is a will) or an administrator (if there is no will) is appointed by the court as personal representative to collect the assets, pay the debts and expenses, and then distribute the remainder of the estate to the beneficiaries (those who have the legal right to inherit), all under the supervision of the court.
 The entire case can take between 9 months to 1 ½ years, maybe even longer.